okonomichiyaki/supercat/010-F03-magnate.md

 - Can bot Secure or Influence the Imperial Council?

 Events
-: If bot has more than half of any type of resource, and does not have the matching Monopoly, then Events are considered critical.
+: If bot has more than half of any type of resource, and does not have the matching Monopoly, then Events are considered urgent.

 Imperial Council Decided
 : If bot would gain a Monopoly, bot will resolve Edicts.